Data Augmentation Approaches in Natural Language Processing: A Survey: Applications on NLP Tasks

 As for text generation, it prefers sampling-based methods to bring more semantic diversity.
 And structured prediction prefers paraphrasing-based methods because it is sensitive to data format.
 Thus, it has higher requirements for data validity.

 By comparing each DA method, we can see that simple and effective unsupervised methods, including machine translation, thesaurus-based paraphrasing, and random substitution, are quite popular.
-In addition, learnable methods like Seq2Seq paraphrasing models, pre-trained models, and self-training, also gain a lot of attention because of their diversity and effectiveness.
+In addition, learnable methods like paraphrasing-based model generation and sampling-based pretrained models, also gain a lot of attention because of their diversity and effectiveness.

 We also show the development process of the DA method on three types of tasks through a timeline (Table~\ref{tab:timeline}).
-On the whole, the number of applications of DA in these tasks has increased year by year.
+On the whole, the number of applications of DA in these tasks has increased these years.
 Text classification is the first task to use DA, and the number of corresponding papers is also larger than the other two tasks.
-In terms of text generation and structured prediction, DA has received more attention.
-Paraphrasing-based methods have always been a popular method, and in recent years sampling-based methods have also proven effective in text classification and text generation, but people still tend to use paraphrasing and noising-based methods in structured prediction.
+In terms of text generation and structured prediction, DA is receiving increasing attention.
+Paraphrasing-based methods have always been a popular method.
+In recent years, sampling-based methods show clear momentum in text classification and text generation, because they bring more gains to powerful pretrained language models than paraphrasing-based methods.
+However, people still tend to use paraphrasing and noising-based methods in structured prediction.